sedwick1024/avalonia-docs/docs/reference/controls/slider.md

 ### ViewModels
 - You can choose [ReactiveUI](../../concepts/reactiveui/index.md) or [CommunityToolkit](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/) when creating a project.
 - The ViewModel code will change depending on which one you select.
-- It doesn't matter which you choose, but here i will only detail how to binding using ReactiveUI.
+- It doesn't matter which you choose, but here I will only detail how to create the binding using ReactiveUI.

 ```cs
 using ReactiveUI;